Cubinx09/Pokemon-Tribute-Website-for-athena-awards-/README.md

 This is based off of the Guided Track where you could make a website that is a "tribute" to something that you like.

-I chose the guided track because I wanted to make something based on a provided prompt before diving into custom projects.
+I chose the guided track for the first project because I wanted to make something based on a provided prompt before diving into custom projects.

 Anyways, what I decided to do was base these webpages after the Pokemon PC.
 Although there's some creative liberties.
 The first webpage is a simple power on button, the second is showcasing the current pokemon team, and the third is all of the boxed pokemon available.